cheminfo/nmrium-docs/docs/50_teaching/50_teaching.md

 :::

-The first step is to use the following project https://github.com/cheminfo/nmr-dataset-template as template.
-You will be redirected to the github page.
-Click the "Use this template" button there.
-In the box that opens, click "Create a new repository".
+The first step is to use the following project as a template: https://github.com/cheminfo/nmr-dataset-template.
+You will be redirected to the GitHub page.
+Click the **Use this template** button, and in the box that opens click **Create a new repository**.

 ![use as template](images/use_this_template.png)